Optoma HD143X projector review

-Light, compact and easy to set up, the Optoma HD143X is the ideal projector for watching movies, gaming and even watching sports in the garden with a BBQ in summer.
+Light, compact and easy to set up, the Optoma HD143X projector is the ideal unit for watching movies, gaming and even watching sports in the garden with a BBQ in summer.

 Able to produce images up to a massive 301 inches, the HD143X is ideal, regardless of the room size and with a brightness of 3000 lumens, the Optoma HD143X is bright enough to compete with natural daylight yet comes into its own in a dark room.